-- Brainstorming – Bring together all the stakeholders who have an interest in the successful implementation of the new service item and categorically review the risks that might be encountered when offering that item.
+- Brainstorming.
+Bring together all the stakeholders who have an interest in the successful implementation of the new service item and categorically review the risks that might be encountered when offering that item.
 Brainstorming sessions should include not only the IT department, but department heads, service desk personnel, and other supporting personnel involved with the proposed service.

-- Internet search, blogs, forums, commercial products, and networking – Risks for new services can also be identified by searching the Internet for the proposed service type and its related problems.
-You may also find information about possible risks in blog posts, forums, commercial products discussing the service (especially e-books or seminars), or by networking with other organizations that have implemented similar services
+- Internet search, blogs, forums, commercial products, and networking.
+Risks for new services can also be identified by searching the Internet for the proposed service type and its related problems.
+You may also find information about possible risks in blog posts, forums, commercial products discussing the service (especially e-books or seminars), or by networking with other organizations that have implemented similar services.

 Risk identification should always include a description of the risk and the potential impact that will occur if the risk is realized.
 Potential impacts should be scored as to whether each risk carries a potential high, medium, or low impact on the business.
 Scoring impacts will help you decide what (if any) resources, you should allocate to addressing each risk.

-- Cell phone hardware doesn’t work (low probability) – Cell phones don’t usually fail right out of the box but it does occasionally happen
+- Cell phone hardware doesn’t work = low probability.
+Cell phones don’t usually fail right out of the box, but it does occasionally happen.

-- Mistake in configurations (medium probability) – The user receives their new cell phone and a company app was not loaded on the phone or the phone is misconfigured, causing a return and reconfiguration
+- Mistake in configurations = medium probability.
+The user receives their new cell phone and a company app was not loaded on the phone or the phone is misconfigured, causing a return and reconfiguration.

-- Damage to phone (high probability) – The phone is damaged in shipment or the user does something stupid like dropping their phone in the toilet or placing it on the roof of their car and driving away, causing loss of phone and additional costs for replacement
+- Damage to phone = high probability.
+The phone is damaged in shipment or the user does something stupid like dropping their phone in the toilet or placing it on the roof of their car and driving away, causing loss of phone and additional costs for replacement

 Determining the probability of each risk occurring helps prioritize which risks you’ll need to develop response plans for (see next section) and the order in which each response plan should be developed.

 How will your service desk and IT department respond if any of the identified risks occur?
 IT departments can generally create a response plan for dealing with risks by using one of the following techniques.

-- Avoidance – Structuring IT service delivery to avoid having the risk.
+- Avoidance.
+Structuring IT service delivery to avoid having the risk.
 To avoid cell phone configuration mistakes for example, a second tech might be required to run through a checklist verifying that all configuration items were executed correctly before delivering the phone.

-- Mitigation – Changing the service delivery to minimize the effects of a realized risk.
+- Mitigation.
+Changing the service delivery to minimize the effects of a realized risk.
 Using our cell phone example, phone damage issues can be mitigated by purchasing newer water-proof phones and cases, insurance, or by using a hardened case and display cover.

-- Planned contingency – Having a plan to address risk when it occurs.
+- Planned contingency.
+Having a plan to address risk when it occurs.
 If a new cell phone fails or is damaged, an organization might stock spares to deploy immediately as replacements.

-- Shifting the risk – For cell phone repair or replacement issues, the organization could have insurance or retain a third-party for repair.
+- Shifting the risk.
+For cell phone repair or replacement issues, the organization could have insurance or retain a third-party for repair.

-- Acceptance of risk – If there are risks that are not covered by avoidance, mitigation, planned contingency, or risk shifting, organizations may accept these as too cumbersome or expensive to control and leave out of the response plan.
+- Acceptance of risk.
+If there are risks that are not covered by avoidance, mitigation, planned contingency, or risk shifting, organizations may accept these as too cumbersome or expensive to control and leave out of the response plan.